Need to know

 The HEPA filter may be used in conjunction with another type of filter such as carbon, charcoal, ionisation or UV filter, and all have different key uses and effectiveness.
 For more on different types of filters to look out for, read our air purifier buying guide.

-Air purifiers can also help remove common household allergens, such as dust, pollen and mould, that can trigger hay fever, asthma and other respiratory conditions.
 In our expert air purifier reviews, we give individual performance scores for how well each model removes smoke, dust and volatile organic compounds (VOCs) from the air, so you can check each model's performance against your specific concerns before you buy.